gwennlbh/ideaseed/README.md

 Do you have ideas suddenly and just wished you could catch them as fast as possible, as to not loose them, without having to interrupt what you were doing?

-As I guy with a lot of more or less stupid ideas, I use Google Keep as a centralized place to put all of my thoughts that I deem worthy of consideration.
+As a gal with a lot of more or less stupid ideas, I use Google Keep as a centralized place to put all of my thoughts that I deem worthy of consideration.

-I recently started to use GitHub Projects for _coding_ project ideas as a [single project called "incubator" on my GitHub profile directly](https://github.com/ewen-lbh?tab=projects), and as issues or notes when the idea is related to an already-existing project and repo.
+I recently started to use GitHub Projects for _coding_ project ideas as a [single project called "incubator" on my GitHub profile directly](https://github.com/gwennlbh?tab=projects), and as issues or notes when the idea is related to an already-existing project and repo.

 But when I don't get to decide _when_ this idea comes, and I often need to interrupt what am I doing to open github, get to the right page, input my idea and get back.
 And I find it frustrating.